Song for the Lonely: Composition

 "Song for the Lonely" is a guitar-laden dance-pop song.
 Mark Taylor and Paul Barry, who also worked on her previous hit single "Believe" (1998), wrote the track, "giving the song a frenetic, knee-bobbing urgency that will wash the gray out of any winter day", according to Billboard's Chuck Taylor.
-The music commentator also noted that the lack of vocoder, which had become a signature on Cher's songs, allowed Cher to "foster a grin" with opening notes, until the song reaches the chorus – which Taylor said it was one of the cathiest since Hanson's "MMMBop" (1997) – and "explodes into a rhythmic tantrum".
+The music commentator also noted that the lack of vocoder, which had become a signature on Cher's songs, allowed Cher to "foster a grin" with opening notes, until the song reaches the chorus – which Taylor said it was one of the catchiest since Hanson's "MMMBop" (1997) – and "explodes into a rhythmic tantrum".
 When Cher recorded the track, she thought of it as a love song, but after the September 11 attacks, the singer felt the song was right for the occasion.
 "Since the world has changed so dramatically, the lyrics have a different weight.
 They're heavier, yet they're comforting at the same time.
 Over the past month or so, I've had a number of people tell me that the song has helped them cope.
 What a humbling compliment", she commented.
 Tony Peregrin from PopMatters noted that the song delivers "a message that is achingly emotional and somber".